Child pornography laws in the United States: Definition of child pornography under federal law

 Child pornography under federal law is defined as any visual depiction of sexually explicit conduct involving a minor (someone under 18 years of age).
 Visual depictions include photographs, videos, digital or computer generated images indistinguishable from an actual minor, and images created, adapted, or modified, but appear to depict a minor who is recognizable as an actual person by the person's face, likeness, or other distinguishing characteristic.
 Undeveloped film, undeveloped videotape, and electronically stored data that can be converted into a visual image of child pornography are also deemed illegal visual depictions under federal law.
-The United States Court of Appeals for the Second Circuit has held that images created by superimposing the face of a child on sexually explicit photographs of legal adults is not protected speech under the First Amendment.
-However, the U.S. Supreme Court ruled that "virtual child pornography" was constitutionally protected speech, unless meeting the criteria of obscenity.
+The United States Court of Appeals for the Second Circuit held that images created by superimposing the face of a child on sexually explicit photographs of legal adults are not protected speech under the First Amendment.
+However, the U.S. Supreme Court ruled that "virtual child pornography" is constitutionally protected speech, except when it meets the criteria of obscenity.

-The age of consent for sexual activity in a given state is irrelevant; any depiction of a minor under 18 years of age engaging in sexually explicit conduct is illegal.
-Federal prosecutors have secured convictions carrying mandatory minimum sentence of 15 years of imprisonment for producing visual depictions of individuals above the legal age of consent but under the age of 18, even when there was no intent to distribute such content.
+The age of consent for sexual activity in a given state is irrelevant; any visual depiction of a person under 18 engaging in sexually explicit conduct is illegal.
+Federal prosecutors have secured convictions carrying mandatory minimum sentence of 15 year' imprisonment for producing visual depictions of individuals above the legal age of consent but under the age of 18, even when there was no intent to distribute such content.
 The legal definition of sexually explicit conduct does not require that an image depict a child engaging in sexual activity.
 A picture of a naked child may constitute illegal child pornography if it is sufficiently sexually suggestive.